-Based on the above production estimates and actual financial results through nine months ended September 30, 2017, the Company currently estimates that top line revenue for calendar year 2017 will be between \$1.78 and \$1.80 billion.
-Based on the October 2017 IHS light vehicle production forecast and current forecasted product mix for the 4th quarter 2017, the Company currently expects revenues for the 4th quarter 2017 to increase between 5% and 10% when compared with the 4th quarter of calendar year 2016.
+The Company continues to estimate that top line revenue for calendar year 2017 will be between \$1.78 and \$1.85 billion.
+However, based on weakening light vehicle production estimates in Europe for the second quarter of 2017 and in North America in the third quarter of 2017, the Company expects its revenues for the second and third quarters of 2017 to be at or around the lower end of its annual guidance range for revenue, but expects the fourth quarter revenues to be at or around the higher end of its annual guidance range.
 All estimates are based on light vehicle production forecasts in the regions to which the Company ships product, as well as the estimated option rates for its mirrors on prospective vehicle models and anticipated product mix.

-The Company continues to see order rates and booked business that allow for these estimates despite relatively modest vehicle production increases (and in some measures even decreases) in its primary markets.
-Nevertheless, ongoing uncertainties remain including: light vehicle production levels; automotive plant shutdowns; supplier part shortages; sales rates in Europe, Asia and North America; OEM strategies and cost pressures; customer inventory management and the impact of potential automotive customer (including their Tier 1 suppliers) and supplier bankruptcies; work stoppages, strikes, etc., all of which could disrupt shipments to these customers and make forecasting difficult.
+The Company continues to see order rates and booked business that allow for these estimates despite modest vehicle production increases in our primary markets.
+Nevertheless, uncertainties remain including: light vehicle production levels; supplier part shortages; automotive plant shutdowns; sales rates in Europe, Asia and North America; OEM strategies and cost pressures; customer inventory management and the impact of potential automotive customer (including their Tier 1 suppliers) and supplier bankruptcies; work stoppages, strikes, etc., which could disrupt shipments to these customers, make forecasting difficult.

-Based on actual results for the third quarter, currently forecasted sales and product mix, the Company continues to estimate that the gross profit margin will be between 38.5% and 39.0% for calendar year 2017.
+Based on actual results for the first quarter, currently forecasted sales and product mix, the Company continues to estimate that the gross profit margin will be between 39.0% and 40.0% for calendar year 2017.

-The Company also continues to estimate that its operating expenses, which include engineering, research and development expenses and selling, general and administrative expenses are expected to be between \$165 and \$170 million for calendar year 2017, primarily due to staffing related costs, which continue to support growth and the development of new business and technology advances.
+The Company also continues to estimate that its operating expenses, which include engineering, research and development expenses and selling, general and administrative expenses are expected to be between \$165 and \$172 million for calendar year 2017, primarily due to staffing and benefit costs which continue to support growth and the development of new business.
 The Company also plans to continue to invest in selling and marketing efforts at a rate of growth that approximates the rate of sales growth for the Company.

-In light of on-going demand for the Company's auto-dimming mirrors and electronics, the Company now anticipates that 2017 capital expenditures will be approximately \$110 - \$120 million.
+In light of on-going demand for the Company's auto-dimming mirrors and electronics, the Company currently continues to anticipate that 2017 capital expenditures will be approximately \$115 - \$130 million, a majority of which will be production equipment purchases.
 2017 capital expenditures are currently anticipated to be financed from current cash and cash equivalents on hand and cash flows from operating activities.

-The Company continues to estimate that depreciation and amortization expense for calendar year 2017 will be approximately \$95 - \$100 million.
+The Company also continues to estimate that depreciation and amortization expense for calendar year 2017 will be approximately \$95 - \$105 million.

-The Company now estimates that its tax rate will be between 31.0% and 32.0% for calendar year 2017, based on existing tax laws and excluding discrete items.
+The Company also continues to estimate that its tax rate will be between 31.5% and 32.5% for calendar year 2017, based on existing tax laws and excluding discrete items.
 The adoption of ASU 2016-09 during the current year, as further explained in Note 2 to the Unaudited Condensed Consolidated Financial Statements, could cause variability in the Company's effective tax rate in the future, depending on employee stock option exercise activity and the price of the Company's common stock.